 Two only (build numbers 35 and 36); not successfully flown.

-Nil; development halted in favour of monoplames designed by Pierre Prier.
+None - development halted in favour of monoplanes designed by Pierre Prier.